John David Eaton: Early life and education

 Eaton was born in Toronto on 4 October 1909.
 He was the second son of Sir John Craig Eaton and Flora McCrae.
 His paternal grandfather, Timothy Eaton, had founded the T. Eaton Company Limited, commonly known as Eaton's, in 1869.
 Eaton grew up in Toronto at Ardwold, his parents' palatial home overlooking the city.
 His mother, Lady Eaton, was a Toronto society matron and hosted many major functions at Ardwold.

 Sir John Craig Eaton died of pneumonia in 1922 at the age of 45.
 Since none of his children were old enough to take over the presidency of Eaton's at his death, his cousin, Robert Young Eaton, assumed the role.
-Sir John Craig's will stipulated that his successor was to be chosen by the board of directions from his four sons once they had all come of age and one could distinguish himself.
+Sir John Craig's will stipulated that his successor was to be chosen by the board of directors from his four sons once they had all come of age and one could distinguish himself.
 John David had proved himself the most worthy candidate from a young age and was unanimously chosen in 1942.

 Eaton was educated at Trinity College School in Port Hope, Ontario, and Stowe School in Buckinghamshire, England.
 He matriculated to Corpus Christi College, Cambridge, where he studied foreign languages.
 He did not graduate, instead returning to Canada to begin working for Eaton's, in the Queen Street store in Toronto and the store in Winnipeg.